jamiesonbecker/pyindent/README.md

     pip install pyindent

-It doesn't get much simpler:
+It doesn't get much simpler (see bottom for new features)

 ~~~python
     from pyindent import pyindent, pydedent